SylviaT01/Sylvia-personal-website/README.md

 # My Personal Website
-Welcome to My Personal Website project.The project serves as a basic template and guide for creating a simple website using HTML, CSS, and JavaScript.
+Welcome to My Personal Website project.
+The project serves as a basic template and guide for creating a simple website using HTML, CSS, and JavaScript.
 ## Getting started
 The website includes a basic HTML structure, CSS styling, and some JavaScript functionality.
 The website was developed using;
 - HTML